 Preparing The Peas And Chopping The Veggies For The Curry

-- Wash and soak the peas for 6 to 7 hours or overnight for best results.
+- Wash and soak the dry peas in enough water for 6 to 7 hours or overnight for best results.
 After soaking, discard the water used for soaking and wash the peas in fresh water again, keep this aside.
+If using frozen or fresh peas, you can skip this step.

 - Wash and peel the potatoes and carrots, cut in small sized pieces, keep aside with the peas.